 5. What is Pebble Mine?

 Pebble Mine is a proposed open pit gold and copper mine.
 The Pebble Mine deposit is located at the headwaters of the Bristol Bay watershed, beneath Bristol Bay’s two most productive river systems in a seismically active region.
-The EPA estimates that Pebble Mine could grow to be nearly as deep as the Grand Canyon, cover an area larger than Manhattan, and could fill a major football stadium up to 3,900 times with mine waste.

 6. How would Pebble Mine hurt Bristol Bay?